blewy/aprofs/README.md

 Welcome to aprofs, an open-source Python package designed to simplify the process of feature selection using approximate prediction with Shapley values.

-The idea is that using on this package yon can speed uo feature selection (in an approximate way)
+The idea is that using on this package you can speed up feature selection (in an approximate way).

-Please look at the package website for more resources: [Aprofs web](https://blewy.github.io/aprofs/)
+Please look at the package website for more resources: [Aprofs Documentation](https://blewy.github.io/aprofs/)

 ## Features

 - **Feature Selection**: aprofs uses Shapley values, a concept from cooperative game theory, to identify the most important features in your dataset.

-- **Feature Visualization**: aprofs uses Shapley values to check the marginal behavior of the feature useds by the model.
+- **Feature Visualization**: aprofs uses Shapley values to check the marginal behavior of the feature used by the model using pdp plots.

 ## Installation

-You can install aProfs via pip:
+You can install aprofs via pip:

 ```bash
 pip install git+https://github.com/blewy/aprofs
 ```

-Usage
+## Usage

-please look into the website here:
+Please look into the website here: [Aprofs Documentation](https://blewy.github.io/aprofs/)

-Contributing
+## Contributing
 As an open-source project, we welcome contributions from the community.
-I will crete a CONTRIBUTING.md for guidelines on how to contribute.
+I will create a CONTRIBUTING.md for guidelines on how to contribute.

 License
 This project is licensed under the terms of the MIT license.